The evidence for non-surgical bucket handle meniscus tear repair

 23.5% to 34% confirmed by two different studies from surgeons

 You go to the orthopedist.
 You have a bucket handle meniscus tear.
 A look at an MRI convinces the doctor to offer a recommendation to have suture repair surgery (the doctor will stitch up the tear) as opposed to meniscus tissue removal surgery.
 The doctor tells you that based on the research, the results from this type of procedure are satisfying.
 How satisfying?
-Let’s ask universities researchers in Germany who published these findings in the
+Let’s ask the surgeons.

 - A total of 38 patients (14 women, 24 men) with bucket handle tears underwent surgical meniscus repair.

 - There were 27 isolated repairs and 11 that occurred within the context of an anterior cruciate ligament (ACL) reconstruction.

 - There were 25 patients with a healed meniscus and 13 (34.2%) that sustained re-rupture and underwent either partial meniscectomy (8 patients) or re-suture (5 patients)

 - Who is at risk for re-rupture and need for a second surgery?